Operation Iraqi Freedom FAQ

 For over a decade with Saddam's regime and other international enforcements, the US had consistently deployed the military with sovereign authority, and only at times with concurrent specific UN authorization.
 The US-led multilateral coalitions that conducted international enforcements had been galvanized by and organized around American leadership rather than UN imprimatur, a norm that continued with the US-led multilateral coalition in OIF.

 Other than Operation Desert Fox, the nearest precedent for OIF is the US-led military intervention in the Balkans crisis under President Clinton.
 Like OIF, the Balkans intervention included airpower, ground forces, and a regime change followed by an occupation.
 Like OIF, the Balkans intervention contained a prominent humanitarian component.
 Like OIF, the Balkans intervention was not green-lit by the UNSC largely because, like OIF, the Balkans intervention was opposed by Russia.
-Unlike OIF, the Balkans intervention did not rest on longstanding policy and a priori or de facto legal authority.
+However, unlike OIF, the Balkans intervention did not rest on longstanding policy and a priori or de facto legal authority.

 A3: There is neither a domestic nor international legal controversy over the 2003-2011 US-led occupation mandated to "take all necessary measures to contribute to the maintenance of security and stability in Iraq".
 As in the occupation following the Serbian regime change, the peace operations following regime change in Iraq were conducted with UN authorization.
 For example, see UNSCR 1511 (2003):